 Positive Cases or Symptomatic - Students

-- Upon receiving a negative diagnostic COVID-19 test and is asymptomatic;
+- Upon receiving an FDA-approved negative diagnostic COVID-19 test and is asymptomatic;

 - The student has received written permission to return to school from a medical doctor or an advanced registered nurse practitioner.

 Employees who test positive must report their status to their administrator/supervisor when appropriate.
 They should provide the date of onset for symptoms (if symptomatic) as well as the positive test result’s report or picture of test with the employee’s name and test administration date.